Career Definition for a Nail Tech

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics predicted an average future job growth of 10% for nail technician professions from 2014-2024, with a growing interest in low-cost manicure and pedicure options.
-Nail techs earned a median yearly wage of $20,820 in 2015.
+The U.S. Bureau of Labor Statistics predicted a faster than average future job growth of 13% for nail technician professions from 2016-2026, with a growing interest in low-cost manicure and pedicure options.
+Nail techs earned a median yearly wage of $24,330 in 2018.

 Alternative Career Options